codilemma/BlockChain/README.md

 - Add library to make HTTTP requests
 - $ peotry add requests

+## Proof of Work (POW)
+- Mathematically determine a number that is difficult to find but easy to verify.

 ### Block chain and Finance Notes.
 #### - The three roles of Money
 1. Medium of Exchange